Juvenile Defense Attorney

 - Have to resolve their case in the adult criminal justice system (specifically in a district court)

-- Face penalties that will likely be far more severe than the potential punishments associated with cases adjudicated in the juvenile criminal justice system.
+- Face penalties that will likely be far more severe than the potential punishments vs. the juvenile criminal justice system.

 The specific factors for some juvenile crimes that can allow prosecutors to file criminal charges against juveniles as adults (in other words “direct file” a juvenile case with a district court) include: